The Basics

 Project Context: Custom guidelines for AI behavior (stored in

 You can create a new project by selecting "New Project" below the conversation input.
-From there, you can choose to start a project from scratch, or to start one based on an existing workspace in your computer
+From there, you can choose to start a project from scratch, or (in Desktop) to start one based on an existing folder on your computer

 Custom Instructions

-Custom Instructions let you set consistent guidelines that Memex follows across all your conversations.
+Custom Instructions let you set consistent guidelines that Memex follows across all your conversations in both Web and Desktop.
 Think of them as extensions to Memex's system instructions.

 Useful Custom Instructions examples: